make_bins() constructs the bins over the time axes and saves the extremes

 having a larger number of bins, and having many bins empty.

-Second, the chosen width of the bins (that is du
+Second, the chosen width of the bins (that is du and ds) does depend on

 the time unit over which the time scales are measured.
 For example, if the time